On August 8, 1952, Rita Dove was born in Akron, Ohio.

 Dove's work traverses a wide range of landscape, applying an unflinching eye upon historical and political events.
-In her most recent collection, American Smooth, she reflects on her experiences with ballroom dancing.
-"For Dove, dance is an implicit parallel to poetry," says Emily Nussbaum in The New York Times review of the collection.
+In American Smooth, she reflects on her experiences with ballroom dancing.
+"For Dove, dance is an implicit parallel to poetry," said Emily Nussbaum in The New York Times review of the collection.
 "Each is an expression of grace performed within limits; each an art weighted by history but malleable enough to form something utterly new."

 Dove is Commonwealth Professor of English at the University of Virginia, where she has been teaching since 1989.